khmelnitskiianton/Processor/README.md

 ## Using

-My program took code on my asm from `input_text.txt`.
+My program took code on my asm from text file.

 In processor I have stack, registers(`rax` - `rex`), RAM